abstractinfrastructure/k8s-intro-tutorials/core/README.md

 **Before you Begin**
 To use Service Type `LoadBalancer` it requires integration with an external IP provider.
-In most cases, this is a cloud provider that will already be integrated with your cluster.
+In most cases, this is a cloud provider which will likely already be integrated with your cluster.

 For bare-metal and on prem deployments, this must be handled yourself.
 There are several available tools and products that can do this, but for this example the Google [metalLB](https://github.com/google/metallb) provider will be used.